-Directed load shedding means load shedding that has been directed by the Independent Market Operator (IMO) system management.
+Directed load shedding means load shedding that has been directed by the Australian Energy Market Operator System Management.

 Discrete area means the areas defined in Schedule 1(2) of the NQ&R Code.

 Outage means a state on the network where it is not able to perform its intended function due to an event associated with a network component (Note: an outage may not always result in an interruption of supply to a supply address).